kephalian/Seconds-Counter/README.md

 ## Download

-You can download the executable file from the [releases](https://github.com/yourusername/seconds-counter/releases) section.
+You can download the executable file from the [releases](https://github.com/kephalian/Seconds-Counter/releases) Section

 ## Contributing